A-kly/School-Vault/PSYCH 258/Topic 4 - Perception.md

 - task: identify target object
 - result: identification performance was best for the loaf of bread
-- ------- leads you to expect certain things to fit in, and can enhance performance
+- ==context== leads you to expect certain things to fit in, and can enhance performance

 Coren, Porac, & Ward (1978): individual differences
 - presented ambiguous doodle-like figures:

 ![ambiguous doodles](PSYCH%20258/Attachments/p258s04-05.png)

 - interpreted differently by males vs. females
+	- a) Males: brush, centipede; Females: comb, teeth
+	- b) males: target; females: dinner plate
+	- c) males: head; females: cup

-------- needed between top-down and bottom-up processing:
+Balance needed between top-down and bottom-up processing:

 - only top-down ![→](PSYCH%20258-%20Perception-files/right-new.png) see only what you ------ to see--even if it differs from reality!?
 - only bottom-up ![→](PSYCH%20258-%20Perception-files/right-new.png) you can’t use anything you’ve ------- about the (perceptual) world